Do you ever wonder why other tracks have so much clarity and loudness?

-As you may know, there are not too many producers using De-Esser on the drum bus.
-The reasons for that would be many.
-One of them would be like it won’t sound professional if you use this plugin on the drums with the cold statements.
-Always, when I compared my drums with and without De-Esser, the highs were too edgy, and my ears would go tired very fast.
-On the flip side, if you will use the De-Esser, just a little tweak would make improvements in your main drum bus.
+As you may know, there are not too many producers using De-Essers on the drum bus.
+There are many reasons for that.
+One of them is that it doesn’t sound professional when you use this plugin on the drums with the cold statements.
+When I compare my drums with and without a De-Esser, the highs are too edgy and my ears get tired very fast.
+On the flip side, if you use a De-Esser, just use a few tweaks for your main drum bus.

-For this example, I like to use SPL De-Esser Dual-Band, where you can tweak, whether “High S Reduction” or “Low S Reduction.”
+For this example, I like to use SPL De-Esser Dual-Band, which allows you to make tweaks.
+“High S Reduction” or “Low S Reduction” are great to use.

-What it does it make the highs more subtle and you perceiving main drums as a whole and not too separated.
+It makes the highs more subtle, helping you to perceive the main drums as a whole without separation.
 This is great if you are planning to make some fat and rolling drums.

 7. Add fewer instruments and effects

-Even though more sounds adding magic to your music, it’s harder to achieve this level of mixing.
-First, you must understand the basics and realize that you have to make a significant relationship between your sounds across the various things like – EQing, compression, stereo relationship, saturation, and also many other things.
+Even though more sounds add magic to your music, it’s harder to achieve this level of mixing.
+First, you must understand the basics and realize that you have to make a significant relationship between your sounds across several variables, such as EQ, compression, stereo relationship, saturation, and also many other things.

-There are plenty of great plugins that you would use for your main drums.
-It could be exciters, imagers, saturators, it all depends on your actual sound, and if you might afford to use that particular plugin in the situation.
-You would also make great single drums that sound punchy, loud, have great excitement and equalization, so keep in mind that’s not necessary to use too many additional plugins for your Main Drum Bus.
+There are plenty of great plugins that might use for your main drums.
+Those plugins include exciters, imagers, and saturators, though it all depends on your actual sound and if you can afford to use that particular plugin in the situation.
+You can also make single drums sound punchy, loud, and exciting with equalization, so keep in mind that it’s not necessary to use too many additional plugins for your Main Drum Bus.